-Monroe One BOCES, Code of Conduct supports all students, staff and families in a school environment where all individuals feel safe, valued and fully engaged in the educational process.
+The Monroe One BOCES Code of Conduct supports all students, staff and families in a school environment where all individuals feel safe, valued and fully engaged in the educational process.

-The goal of the Code of Conduct is to provide a learning environment free of disruption and interruption, where all students can fully engage in social/emotional growth and achieve academic success.
+The goal of the Code of Conduct is to provide a learning environment where all students can fully engage in social/emotional growth and achieve academic success.

-The framework to support this goal is a positive school climate where students are viewed through a trauma-informed lens, aligning school discipline policies with restorative practices.
+The framework to support this goal is an equitable and positive school climate where diversity is valued, students feel safe and welcomed, and are viewed through a trauma-informed lens that aligns with restorative practices.

 The Code of Conduct complies with education laws, regulations, and Monroe One BOCES Board of Education policies.
 Unless otherwise indicated, this Code applies to all students, school personnel, parents and other visitors when on school property or attending a school function.
+All students will be expected to abide by the existing Code of Conduct if participating in remote/virtual schooling.
+Remote instruction is an extension of the school, just as the bus or other school related function.
+The Monroe One Acceptable Use policy, all bullying, cyberbullying, and harassment policies, and academic integrity policy apply during remote instruction.